 They targeted offices with the lowest benefits usage, and used their influencer network to find out why workers weren’t more engaged.
 Then they developed their open enrollment communications to that office with the influencer in mind.

 This is one of our favorite cost-cutting ideas for large companies especially, because it relies on smaller networks of people in the office that can help you disperse your message to lots of employees, rather than relying on one point person in HR.

 It’s also a great tactic for a virtual open enrollment, when it’s harder for the benefits team to connect with each employee individually.
 Having an influencer in each department, who’s in meetings with a smaller subset of people each day, can be really impactful to get your messages out.

 3. Go virtual

 This one’s a good idea any year.
 But especially when many of us are still working from home, a tech-forward employee engagement strategy is more important than ever.

 Loyola University is one organization that has really benefited from going virtual.
 A few years ago, Loyola’s benefits team was hosting long, in-person new hire information sessions every two weeks.
 On top of that, they held half-hour phone calls and one-on-one meetings with new employees who couldn’t make the orientation.
 And they were spending thousands of dollars and hundreds of hours on catering, printing, and meeting preparation.

-So they decided to implement ALEX in January 2018 to relieve the administrative strain on their benefits team, make benefits information available to employees 24/7, and save their team big bucks.
+So they decided to implement ALEX to relieve the administrative strain on their benefits team, make benefits information available to employees 24/7, and save their team big bucks.